misho104/susy_cross_section/docs/quick_start.rst

    32.9135    35.6479    30.1791    2.7344     -2.7344
    (array(29.3516), 2.4916, -2.4916)

-Note that the interpolator is `Scipy1dInterpolator` with ``linear`` option in log-log axes.
+Note that the interpolator is `Scipy1dInterpolator` with ``spline`` option in log-log axes.
-You may use another interpolator, such as PCHIP interpolator in log-log axes, by
+You may use another interpolator, such as linear interpolator in log-log axes, by

 .. code-block:: python

-   pchip = Scipy1dInterpolator(axes="loglog", kind="pchip").interpolate(xsec_table)
+   pchip = Scipy1dInterpolator(axes="loglog", kind="linear").interpolate(xsec_table)
    print(pchip.tuple_at(500))
    print(pchip.tuple_at(513.3))